-The Department of Biomedical Sciences offers a 1-year, non-thesis Master of Science program; students continue higher education courses to prepare for careers in academia, research, or the biotech, pharma and healthcare industries.
-Graduates of the program have also gone on to attend professional schools or continue their graduate studies in a PhD program.
-The core curriculum includes 30 credit hours of graduate-level coursework focusing on the study of both human and animal sciences .
+The Department of Biomedical Sciences 1-year, non-thesis Master of Science program prepares students for careers in academia, research, or biotech (pharmaceutical and healthcare) industries.
+Graduates of the program have also gone on to attend professional schools or continue their graduate studies in a Ph.D. program.
+The core curriculum includes 30 credit hours of graduate-level coursework focusing on the study of both human and animal sciences.
 This program is designed to expand upon undergraduate coursework in the science fields.
 The entire curriculum is designed to be completed in just 9 months, beginning in the fall semester and ending with a final oral examination of the creative component in the spring semester.

 Your Pathway to Opportunities